Laurence Boisson de Chazournes: Memberships and honors

 Boisson de Chazournes has been a member of the Permanent Court of Arbitration since 2007.
 She is a member of both the American Society of International Law and the International Law Association.
 In addition, she is a member of the executive council of the European Society of International Law.

-In 2008, Boisson de Chazournes was awarded the Elizabeth Haub Prize for Environmental Law.
-In 2014, she was awarded an honorary doctorate by the Aix-Marseille University.
+Boisson de Chazournes has been was awarded the Manley O. Hudson Medal by the American Society of International Law, the Elizabeth Haub Prize for Environmental Law, and an honorary doctorate by the Aix-Marseille University.